-But it's a long time.
-At least a year if not more.
-This depends on how you store them.
+Good news that time is at least a year, if not more.
+This depends on how you store the kernels.
 Are you leaving them out in the open in a jar with no lid?
 Are you storing them in a air tight jar in a cabinet?

-The challenge here is to the naked eye you can really tell that the popcorn has lost too much moisture.
+The challenge here is that with the naked eye you can't really tell that the popcorn has lost too much moisture.
 If you find are finding that the popcorn is not popping very well and you are left with a lot of unpropped kernels, then it's possible that it's too old.